What does it do?

 DDS has a built-in discovery mechanism that allows all DDS applications to automatically detect the presence of other applications and discover the Topics they publish and subscribe along with the associated data types and Quality of Service (QoS).

 The built-in discovery mechanism primarily relies on UDP/IP multicast to bootstrap the detection of other DDS applications and learn their network addresses.
 The use of UDP/IP multicast allows DDS discovery to be completely peer-to-peer – that is, operate without requiring any additional servers or brokers.
 The applications themselves can discover each other directly.

-However, if Connext DDS applications run in environments where UDP/IP multicast is not available then the built-in (peer-to-peer) discovery is not sufficient.
-Connext DDS offers two mechanisms to help with those scenarios:
+However, if Connext applications run in environments where UDP/IP multicast is not available then the built-in (peer-to-peer) discovery is not sufficient.
+Connext is based on the DDS standard.

 - Dynamic discovery remains possible even if there is no multicast available without the need to anticipate or maintain a list of peers.